Clean Air Vehicle (CAV) Decals - High Occupancy Vehicle (HOV) Lane Usage

 Green CAV Decals

-A vehicle that meets California’s Enhanced Advanced Technology Partial Zero-Emissions (Enhanced AT PZEV) or Transitional Zero-Emission (TZEV) standards for exhaust emissions.
+Green CAV decals are issued to vehicles that meet California’s Enhanced Advanced Technology Partial Zero-Emissions (Enhanced AT PZEV) or Transitional Zero-Emission (TZEV) standards for exhaust emissions.
 Vehicles that meet these requirements are usually plug-in Hybrids.

 Yellow CAV Decals (Program ended 7/1/11)

 The Hybrid CAV decal program ended on July 1, 2011.
 Owners of hybrid CAV displaying yellow CAV decals are no longer allowed to operate their vehicle in a HOV lane unless the minimum passenger requirements are met.
 After July 1, 2011, use of an HOV lane, without the minimum required passengers, may subject the driver to citation.
 These vehicles do not qualify for any other type of decals.

 State law extends the use of CAV decals for SULEV, ILEV, and certain ULEV vehicles (white) and enhanced AT PZEV or TZEV (green) through January 1, 2019.
 All CAV decals must also be reauthorized for use by the Federal Highway Administration.
 If reauthorization is not granted, the Clean Air Vehicle decal program may end sooner than state law currently allows.

 - Carpool lane use may be restricted at any time by the California Department of Transportation and federal law for all CAVs carrying fewer occupants than the posted minimum requirement, if their presence contributes to increased traffic congestion, increased travel times, decreased sustained travel speeds, or other factors affecting any carpool lane or segment of that lane.